hammzj/cypress-page-object/docs/WORKING_WITH_NESTED_OBJECTS.md

 ## Nesting component objects using `cy.within()`

-The `_nestedComponent` utility function does not need to be used to nest components.
+The `performWithin` utility function does not need to be used to nest components.
 Instead, using Cypress' `within()` on the base element command will work just the same!

 ```js